Sharing my retirement dreams

 Every day I help others develop, tweak, start and manage retirement plans.
-So when Paul Gagliari, Manager of Social Media at Sun Life and Brighterlife.ca asked me to describe my retirement goals in a sentence or two, it really forced me to re-think what I want my future retirement to look like.
-One would think that having an award winning blog called Retire Happy I should have that answer ready to go.
+So when Paul Gagliardi, Manager of Social Media at Sun Life and Brighterlife.ca asked me to describe my retirement goals in a sentence or two, it really forced me to re-think what I want my future retirement to look like.
+One would think that having an award-winning blog called Retire Happy I should have that answer ready to go.

 The truth is I do think about my retirement plan often and what I can tell you is it’s not conventional and it’s always changing.

 Related article: Three basic steps of a retirement plan

 Retirement planning for those in their 20’s and 30’s is typically a number.
 It’s the dream of achieving financial freedom by a certain age.
 It’s hard for young people to dream about retirement as a lifestyle or a vision because that future is so far away.

 For me, retirement planning when I first started my career (in my early 20’s), was simply a dream of Freedom 55.
 Why?
 Because that was what society put in my head as a reasonable retirement goal.

 As a result, I wanted to grow wealth fast and retire early.
 Back then, there was no retirement dream of vision but more of a financial goal centered around a high savings rate.
 I’ve learned a lot about retirement planning since my young naive days.